davidmaceachern/nosozu/README.md

 ### Standing on the shoulders of giants

-The client code that handles commands is based on work done by [Connected Cars](https://connectedcars.dk/), Sozu uses a zero byte separated message to converse, whereas the [original client](https://github.com/tlbdk/node-json-protocol) uses a line-based protocol.
+The client code that handles commands is based on work done by [Connected Cars](https://connectedcars.dk/), Sozu uses a zero byte separated message to communicate, whereas the [original client](https://github.com/tlbdk/node-json-protocol) uses a line-based protocol.

 ### Contribution